agarwal-prakhar/X-Delete-UnLike-script/README.md

 # X-Delete-UnLike-script
 Twitter (Now X) Script for Removing the Tweets and Likes

-FOR DELETING TWEETS
+***FOR DELETING TWEETS***

+Navigate to your profile page: https://www.x.com/yourusername

+Open the browser's console:

+    Linux, Windows, ChromeOS: Ctrl + Shift + J
+    macOS: Cmd + Option + J

+Copy the entirety of the script below and paste it into the console, press Enter, then click the Start button.

 ```
-// go to https://twitter.com/your-username, and enter the following into the developer console:

 (function () {
   var delTweets = function () {